tamrakareen/1_Cloud_Projects_List/README.md

 Tamra's Cloud Journey

 Hey!
 I'm Tamra and I love working in the cloud.
 I think the structure of this challenge is great.
 I hope this gives you a look into what I can do.
 I love working with clients and collaborating in teams.
-I love fast pased and customer-centric work environments!
+I love fast-paced and customer-centric work environments!
 Bring on the pot of coffee!

 By the end of this challenge, I hope to have a great list of cloud projects that I can easily do and I'll probably start it again!